gbroques/ose-workbench-platform/README.md

 Makes a new `Box` part class.

 For more information, see [Part Classes](https://ose-workbench-platform.readthedocs.io/en/latest/pages/pattern_catalog/part_classes.html) in the docs.

+#### model
+Within the repository of a workbench, run the `osewb make model` command to make a new **Model Class**.

+For example,

+    osewb make model Box

+Makes a new `BoxModel` model class.

+For more information, see [Model Classes](https://ose-workbench-platform.readthedocs.io/en/latest/pages/pattern_catalog/model_classes.html) in the docs.

 ### browse
 OSE Workbench Platform includes a `browse` covenience command for opening documentation and coverage reports in a web browser.